The Ultimates 2: Plot synopsis

-Gunnar Goleman is revealed to be Loki, and was lying about everything.
-Loki summons an army of ice giants.
-Thor, revealed to be an actual god, summons an Asgardian army, and defeats Loki.
+Just as everything settles down, Gunnar Golmen steps in and reveals himself to be Loki, having lied about everything.
+He then summons an army of monsters to attack, but Thor, revealed to truly be a god, calls forth an Asgardian army of his own and defeats him.
 Perun, the last surviving Liberator, surrenders.
-Hank is placed under probation.
-Hawkeye finds Natasha in a hospital and kills her as revenge for the death of his family.
-Stark, dejected after Natasha was outed as a spy, nearly falls into a depression, before immediately laying his eyes on a random woman, and getting over it.
-Seeing as how the US, via the Ultimates, policing the world would produce similar results to their battle against the Liberators, Captain America lets Fury know that The Ultimates will separate themselves from S.H.I.E.L.D. and continue to work as an independent team, separate from any government, and operating outside the law, instead.
+Hank is placed on probation for his role in aiding the Liberators, and Hawkeye tracks down Natasha in a hospital, killing her in revenge for his family's murder.
+Stark, dejected after Natasha is outed as a spy, nearly falls into depression until he immediately becomes infatuated with a random woman, snapping out of it just as quickly.
+Realizing that the United States policing the world through the Ultimates would likely lead to outcomes similar to the catastrophe with the Liberators, Captain America tells Fury that the team will separate themselves from S.H.I.E.L.D. and continue to operate as an independent team, free from government control and working outside the law.

 Reception

 Lance Eaton from curledup.com reviewed the first story arc Gods and Monsters.
 He praises Millar's writing of the classic heroes and states that the "inclusion of current-day politics" improves the storyline.

 Kevin Powers from comicsbulletin.com reviewed the final issue #13 but found it anticlimactic with the issue degenerating to a "slug fest".
 Powers praised with art, however, stating that Bryan Hitch's "artwork has definitely been one of the main elements that will make this series memorable."
 Similarly Robert Mclaughlin from denofgeek.com praised the artwork, with "Bryan Hitch doing some of the best work of his career".
 He was critical of the Millar's writing stating it had "no substance".